Lansweeper logo

 View Lansweeper pricing

-Verified from the official pricing page on March 14, 2026.
+Verified from the official pricing page on March 17, 2026.
 View source

-What to know about Lansweeper
+What stands out about Lansweeper

 Lansweeper is best for